aws-samples/aws-gamelift-and-serverless-backend-sample/README_UnityClientServer.md

 * Open the scene *"GameWorld"* in the folder Scenes/
 * You can run two clients by running one in the Unity Editor and one with the created build.
 This way the clients will get different Cognito identities for matchmaking to work.
 * The matchmaking rule set will allow one client in and uses automatic backfilling for other clients after that up to a maximum of 5.
 It will also consider the latency of the clients against the two different regions.

+### Optional, bots for load testing

+See [UnityBotClient README](UnityBotClient/README.md) for details on how to run test client bots on AWS Fargate.
+The scripts are currently available for bash only.

 # Implementation Overview